-Despite my spectacular lack of blogging about it, most of you will be aware that Nick and I travelled to Mexico last year to attend the wedding of our good friends Adam and Iliana.
+Many of my readers will be aware that Nick and I travelled to Mexico last year to attend the wedding of our good friends Adam and Iliana.
 Now Iliana is a woman after my own heart – she loves food and she loves to cook.
 I mean, this is a woman who goes home to Mexico and returns with an extra suitcase – full of food!
 There is an entire cupboard in her London kitchen devoted only to foods carted back from home, halfway around the world.
 And I was astonished when she served up chicken mole and told me that the sauce was in fact made by her mother, frozen back home in Mexico and carried over to London while slowly defrosting in her hand luggage.
 Now that’s what I call dedication!

 After a bit of a think and a bit of a scratch through my recipe notebook I decided on haddock and Parma ham parcels.
 Simple, yet stylish, and light.
-The original recipe calls for hake, but seeing as hake is all but unavailable at my local supermarket, haddock it was (the unsmoked variety).
+The original recipe calls for hake, but seeing as hake is all but unavailable at my local supermarket, haddock it was (the unsmoked variety) – although you can use any firm white fish.
 The other bonus about this dish is that it needs minimal preparation: you wrap each piece of fish in ham, you brush it with olive oil and leave it in the fridge for the flavour to develop, and then you oven bake it while you are having your hors d’ouvre.
 Perfect.

 HADDOCK AND PARMA HAM PARCELS